-WWE Releases The Must-Watch ‘Bruno’ Documentary On The Network, Featuring Vince McMahon, Hulk Hogan, And More
+WWE Releases The Must-Watch ‘Bruno’ Documentary On WWE Network, Featuring Vince McMahon, Hulk Hogan, And More

 The WWE recently released a documentary on their network, simply titled Bruno, documenting the life and career of Bruno Sammartino.
-The WWE universe continues to mourn the loss of the legendary wrestler who passed away on April 18, and this documentary is a must-watch for any fan of the iconic superstar.
+The WWE universe continues to mourn the loss of the legendary wrestler, who passed away on April 18, and this documentary is a must-watch for any fan of the iconic superstar.

 The program begins with Bruno Sammartino being greeted by Triple H prior to the 2013 WWE Hall of Fame ceremony at New York City’s Madison Square Garden.
 The two greeted each other in the parking lot of the arena, and their endearing exchange sets the tone for a heartwarming story.